catseye/SixtyPical/README.md

 Range-checking buffers might be too difficult.
 Range checking tables will be easier.
 If a value is ANDed with 15, its range must be 0-15, etc.

-### Routine-local static memory locations

-These would not need to appear in the inputs/outputs/trashes sets of the routines that call this routine.

-These might be forced to specify an initial value so that they can always be assumed to be meaningful.

 ### Re-order routines and optimize tail-calls to fallthroughs

 Not because it saves 3 bytes, but because it's a neat trick.
 Doing it optimally